positive-response/J-PET-geant4/docs/PARAMETERS.md

  `/jpetmc/SaveSeed true`
 * creation decay tree:
  `/jpetmc/output/CreateDecayTree`
+* generate only cosmic muons
+ `/jpetmc/source/cosmicOnly
+* generate cosmic muons in cylinder or cuboid (by default in cuboid)
+ `/jpetmc/source/cosmicGenShape [parameter - cuboid or cylinder]

 ## Creating .json file with geometry setup for J-PET Framework.
 If one of these two option will be put into macro, the output file will be created.
 * select a type of output file strucure - Big Barrel or Modular format (default "barrel" other possible "modular"):